-Nevertheless, the health safeguards implemented as a result of the COVID-19 pandemic require more distancing between cyclists in a group than traditional riding formations would dictate.
-For the 2021 season, OBC rides will exclusively use single-file formations, with two-metre spacing between riders.
-This will reduce - but not eliminate - the drafting benefits of riding in a group in order to protect the health of all ride participants.
-See the OCA’s Progressive Return to Cycling Guideline (found at https://www.ontariocycling.org/covid-19-information/) for more details.
+Nevertheless, the health safeguards implemented as a result of the COVID-19 pandemic have required more distancing between cyclists in a group than traditional riding formations would dictate.
+See the OCA’s Progressive Return to Cycling Guideline (found at https://www.ontariocycling.org/covid-19-information/) for details as to any restrictions that may currently be in effect.

-The group should rotate frequently to minimize fatigue.
+Rotating – General - The lead rider(s) should rotate frequently to avoid fatigue.
 If you are tired, rotate through the front quickly.
 If you feel comfortable in front then spend a little more time there, but don't “hog” the front – group members remain best engaged when rotating regularly.

 The lead rider initiates a rotation by calling “ROTATE”, pulling out to the left and slowing slightly, so that the group can move ahead without accelerating.
 It is the lead rider’s responsibility to determine when it is safe to rotate.
 In some circumstances, a clockwise rotation may be preferable – for instance on roads with a wide shoulder and heavy traffic.
 In such cases, the lead rider would call “ROTATE” and shift to the right side of the lane, allowing the group to pass on the left without needing to leave the bike lane.

-The lead rider calls for the turn and the group riders relay this through the pack through hand signals.
+Right turn – The lead riders call for the turn and the group riders relay this through the pack through hand signals.
 The tail rider should signal the turn for any trailing traffic.
 Stop if required, and then proceed as traffic permits.
 If it is not necessary to stop, coast through the turn with right pedal up.

-The lead rider calls for the turn and the group riders relay this through the pack through hand signals.
+Left turn – The lead riders call for the turn and the group riders relay this through the pack through hand signals.
 The tail rider determines when it is safe to take or cross the lane, signals the turn to following traffic, and instructs the rest of the group to move across the lane.
 Riders move across the lane from rear to front.
 This manoeuvre is repeated as necessary for multilane roads.
 Stop if required, and then proceed as traffic permits.
 If it is not necessary to stop, coast through the turn with left pedal up.

-The lead rider must continue to pedal—the group riders will tend to catch up because of the benefits of drafting.
+Downhill - The lead riders must continue to pedal—the group riders will tend to catch up because of the benefits of drafting.

 The tail rider indicates when a vehicle is overtaking or slowing down to follow the group (call out “CAR PASSING” or “CAR BACK”).
 As a general rule, the tail rider should not signal to the motorist when it is safe to pass; it is best left to the judgement of the motorist.